liferay-search/liferay-docs/en/developer/customization/articles/50-overriding-osgi-services/04-reconfiguring-components-to-use-your-osgi-service-reference.markdown

 ![Figure 1: Because the example component's service reference is overridden by the configuration file deployment, the portlet indicates it's calling the custom service.](../../images/overriding-service-refs-result.png)

-@product@ processed the configuration file and injected the service reference, which in turn bound the custom service to the referencing component!
+@sharepoint@ processed the configuration file and injected the service reference, which in turn bound the custom service to the referencing component!

 ## Related Topics